Skip to main content

 Is the tasting menu worth it at Nishimuramen?

-Nishimuramen is a ramen restaurant at the ₩ price tier — a tasting menu format is unlikely to apply here.
+Nishimuramen is a ramen restaurant at the ₩ price tier; a tasting menu format is unlikely to apply here.
 The value case is built on quality-to-price ratio, not a multi-course progression.
 Two consecutive Bib Gourmand awards signal that Michelin's inspectors agree the cooking punches above its price class.

 What should I wear to Nishimuramen?

 Come as you are.
 At the ₩ price range and with a Bib Gourmand rather than a star rating, Nishimuramen does not signal any dress requirement.
-Casual clothing is appropriate — this is a neighbourhood ramen spot in Hongdae, not a formal dining room.
+Casual clothing is appropriate; this is a neighbourhood ramen spot in Hongdae, not a formal dining room.

 Is Nishimuramen good for solo dining?

 Yes.
-Ramen at a counter is one of the most natural solo-dining formats in Seoul, and Nishimuramen's ₩ price point removes any pressure to order big.
+Ramen at a counter is one of the most natural solo-dining formats in Seoul, Nishimuramen's ₩ price point removes any pressure to order big.
 A Bib Gourmand-recognised bowl with no group coordination required is a straightforward case for eating alone.
 This is probably the format the kitchen is designed around.